gmautner/cloudstack-tf-ansible-swarm/README.md

 This project uses GitHub Actions to automate deployments.
 The workflow is configured to use **GitHub Environments**, which allows you to define distinct sets of secrets for each of your environments (e.g., `dev`, `prod`).

+**⚠️ Important**: GitHub Environments are only available for public repositories or private repositories on paid GitHub plans (Pro, Team, or Enterprise).
+If you're using a free GitHub plan with a private repository, you'll need to make your repository public to use environments.
+This shouldn't be a security concern as your secrets remain protected and are not accessible through the public repository.

 ### Configuration

 1.  **Create Environments**: In your GitHub repository, go to **Settings > Environments**.
 Create an environment for each of your deployment targets (e.g., `dev`, `prod`).
 The names must match the directory names under `environments/`.